Try This TikTok Hack for the Easiest Stuffed Manicotti!

 This baked stuffed manicotti was a hit at my house!

 The mozzarella cheese melts perfectly inside the pasta shells.
 Make a quick salad as a quick suggestion for a complete meal.
-My teenagers were super excited to dig into this after school and sports practices.
+My teenagers were super excited to dig into this stuffed manicotti with string cheese after school and sports practices.

-We already went back to school this week, so I’ve been trying to think of easy meals like this.
-Plus I can confirm the leftovers are yummy warmed up the next day.
+During the school year or when our schedules are hectic, I’ve been trying to think of easy meals like this one.
+Plus, I can confirm the leftovers are yummy warmed up the next day!

-Next, make this easy 3 ingredient lasagna from frozen ravioli!
+Love Italian food?
+Next, make this easy 3-ingredient lasagna from frozen ravioli!

 About the writer: